darshjasani/Website-Login-Page/README.md

 Then start the apache and mysql server.

-You can use it as well in your project.
+You can use it as well in your project..